 Do you have add-on features that are safety related or even quality related, that should be included in the price of your original product?
 We should make sure that our customer has the features they need in the base product to deliver a safe and high quality result when using even our base product.

-5. WHAT IS YOUR DEBRIEFING PROCESS WHEN YOU HAVE A MAJOR INCIDENT
+5. WHAT IS YOUR DEBRIEFING PROCESS WHEN YOU HAVE A MAJOR PRODUCT FLAW

-The bottom line is this: It starts with your mission.
-Is it focused on your ability to make a compelling difference and guide the success of your customers?
-The leader and their mission build employee commitment and passion.
-And the leader can inspire the team to make sure products and services instill customer confidence and actually make customers more effective.
-If you can infuse these principles in your company, and build the quality processes and discipline to monitor and guide your performance, you can take your company all the way to the top!
+The bottom line is this: The leader’s commitment and passion toward the company mission – builds employee commitment and passion.
+And the leader can inspire the team to make sure products and services instill customer confidence and actually make customers more effective – and in some cases even improve and save customer lives.
+If you can infuse leading product management commitment in your company, and build the quality discipline to monitor and guide your product performance, you can take your company all the way to the top!

 Ready to explore your potential?